What is Humidity?

 According to the Mayo Clinic, ideal humidity in your home is between 30% and 50%.
 Most common houseplants can thrive in those humidity levels, too.
 But what if you live in an apartment without control of your space's humidity levels—or have humidity sensitive plants that prefer 60% relative humidity or more?
 Below we’ll go over easy ways to increase your humidity levels for your houseplants.

-Tip: The thinner and more papery the leaves are, the greater the likelihood of it needing higher humidity.
-Plants with thicker, waxier leaves are better able to withstand dry air.
+Pro tip: The thinner and more papery the leaves are, the greater the likelihood of the plant needing higher humidity.
+Plants with thicker, waxier leaves (like most succulents) are better able to withstand dry air.

 6 Ways to Boost Humidity for Houseplants